Dirreke/Dirreke/README.md

 # 👨🏻‍💻  About Me

-- 🔭I'm currently a Ph.D student from Zhejiang University, China!
+- 🔭I'm a Ph.D student of Zhejiang University, China and currently studied at Imperial College London as a visiting student!
 - ⚡My main research direction is Electrical Engineering (EE) and Integrated Energy System (IES)!
 - 🦀 I'm also a Rust full stack developer!